-The District is a participant joined the Colorado Special Districts Property and Liability Pool (the Pool), a public entity risk pool currently operating as a common risk management and insurance program for member special districts in Colorado.
+The District is a participant in the Colorado Special Districts Property and Liability Pool (the Pool), a public entity risk pool currently operating as a common risk management and insurance program for member special districts in Colorado.
 The Pool provides property and general liability, automobile physical damage and liability, public officials' liability, inland marine, money and security and boiler and machinery coverages to its members.
 The District does not know its percentage share of the Pool surplus or deficit.
 The District pays annual premiums to the Pool for coverage.

-The Pool agreement also gives the Board of Directors of the Pool the power to establish additional contributions at such times and in such amounts as the Board determines are needed for the purposes of the Pool.
-The Board may decide to distribute surplus funds among members; however, the District did not receive any such distribution for the year ended December 31, 2018.
+The Pool agreement also gives the Board of Directors of the Pool the power to establish additional contributions at such times and in such amounts as the Pool's Board of Directors determines are needed for the purposes of the Pool.
+The Pool's Board of Directors may decide to distribute surplus funds among members; however, the District did not receive any such distribution for the year ended December 31, 2019.